Not the infinite monkey theorem: The case for the content champion

 You’ve probably heard the thought experiment: an infinite number of monkeys on an infinite number of typewriters could create the works of Shakespeare.
 But in the real world, real people create Shakespeare-like content.
 They do so in an environment that supports effective communications, meaning they have the processes and knowledge in place to ensure success.

-In recent articles, I’ve written about the content strategy model, and the types of actions needed to create effective and actionable plans for content in a digital environment.
+In recent articles, I’ve written about the content strategy model, and the types of actions needed to create effective and actionable plans for content in a digital environment (you can navigate to these guys to know more about digital environments).
 No content strategy is complete without the human side: your content strategy needs champions who create (write or produce) and champions who protect (via processes, governance and standards).
 Because humans ultimately produce content, you need content champions in organizations large or small, and the roles are remarkably similar in all organizations.

 Who makes a great content champion?